Peter-Francois/Andy_website/README.md

 ## 📝 Overview

-This is a professional website for an electrician, designed to showcase activity, skills, qualifications, and contact information for potential clients.
+This is a professional website in French for an electrician, designed to showcase activity, skills, qualifications, and contact information for potential clients.
 It helps increase online visibility and expand the customer network.
+The website is responsive and adapts seamlessly to all screen sizes.

 ## 🚀 Features